 A good network of listening posts should continually drip-feed market insights through to you and can be called upon when needed to answer specific questions.

 Most listening posts don’t cost money but they do take time.
-For example, building the relationship with a key contact at a major customer, spending time with your Support team or cultivating the relationship with an important Technology Analyst.
+For example, building a relationship with a key contact at a major customer, spending time with your Support team or cultivating a relationship with an important Technology Analyst.

 So when setting up a network of listening posts you have to plan ahead.
 Think about what information you’ll need and the best way to get it.